tanyaverma21/content-views/readme.txt

 1. Tested plugin upto WP version 6.6.1.
 2. Added missed fonts and image for slick slider.
 3. Added dependency of jquery within viewScript dependency array in block.json of block.

+== Upgrade Notice ==

+To benefit from plugin's exciting new features, enhanced security and performance, please update the Content Views plugin from your WordPress dashboard.
+We appreciate your continued support and feedback as we strive to make Content Views even better.

+Thank you for using Content Views!

+— The Content Views Team